KumananEswaran/coffeeroasters/README.md

 ### COFFEEROASTERS SUBSCRIPTION SITE - FRONTEND MENTOR CHALLENGE

-This project is a responsive 3-page subscription website for Coffeeroasters, featuring a homepage, about page, and a subscription plan creation page,
+This project is a responsive 3-page subscription website for Coffeeroasters, featuring a homepage, about page, and a subscription plan creation page.

 ## Technologies Used